How to Create a Freelance Writer Website That Actually Gets You Writing Gigs

 We’ve already emphasized how significant visuals are for helping bring in traffic and engage visitors.
 So where do you get professional-looking images and other visuals?
 Try Pexels or Unsplash for high-res, royalty-free photos, or find a photographer to take some for you.
 If you’re ambitious, follow a DIY at-home photography guide to snap your own for cheap.
 And remember, copyright rules rule, so keep things legal.
 Give credit where necessary and don’t steal.

-You don’t have to be a Photoshop master to give your images that extra oomph.
+You don’t have to be an Adobe Photoshop master to give your images that extra oomph.
 Crop, adjust, and enhance your photos to improve composition and make your website visuals a powerful tool in earning your business.
 Try a few simple photo editing tricks on the software of choice.